Mike Pompeo is rumored pick for secretary of state: What to know about him

 "I'm with the president nearly every day," he told MSNBC earlier this year.
 "We have 35 or 40 minutes on his schedule - that almost always runs long, which is great."

-In the same interview, Pomepo said that Trump "is a serious consumer of the product that the intelligence community delivers and I appreciate that, because I think it informs how he thinks about the world."
+In the same interview, Pompeo said that Trump "is a serious consumer of the product that the intelligence community delivers and I appreciate that, because I think it informs how he thinks about the world."

 In October, Pompeo said that U.S. intelligence agencies had concluded that Russian interference in last year's election did not affect the outcome.